-The Statement of Net Position reflects the financial position of PCC at September 30, 2013 and 2012.
-It shows the various assets owned or controlled by PCC, related liabilities and other obligations, and the various categories of net position.
-Net Position is defined as total assets less total liabilities, and as such, represents the institutional equity or ownership in the total assets of PCC.
+The Statement of Position reflects the financial position of PCC at September 30, 2014 and 2013.
+It shows the various assets owned or controlled by PCC, related liabilities and other obligations, and the various categories of net assets.
+Net assets is defined as total assets less total liabilities, and as such, represents the institutional equity or ownership in the total assets of PCC.

-The Statement of Revenues, Expenses, and Changes in Net Position reflects the results of operations and other changes for the years ended September 30, 2013 and 2012.
-It shows the various revenues and expenses, both operating and non-operating, reconciling the beginning net position balance to the ending net position balance, shown on the Statement of Net Position described above.
+The Statement of Revenues, Expenses, and Changes in Net Position reflects the results of operations and other changes for the years ended September 30, 2014 and 2013.
+It shows the various revenues and expenses, both operating and non-operating, reconciling the beginning net assets balance to the ending net assets balance, shown on the Statement of Net Assets described above.

-The Statement of Cash Flows reflects the inflows and outflows of cash for the years ended September 30, 2013 and 2012.
+The Statement of Cash Flows reflects the inflows and outflows of cash for the years ended September 30, 2014 and 2013.
 It indicates the various cash activities by type, reconciling the beginning cash balance to the ending cash balance, shown on the Statement of Net Position described above.
 In addition, this statement reconciles cash flows used for operating activities to operating loss on the Statement of Revenues, Expenses, and Changes in Net Position described above.